VA home loans: Everything America’s military veterans need to know

-No, unlike other loans, you don’t need to worry about private mortgage insurance (PMI).
+No, unlike other loans, you don’t need to worry about PMI.
 Due to the entitlement, which usually amounts to more than 20 percent of the home’s value, you don’t need to pay PMI on a VA loan.

 What is a VA funding fee and how much does it cost?

 While you don’t have to worry about PMI, you do have to pay a VA funding fee.
 Your VA funding fee depends on the size of your VA loan down payment, and whether it’s your first-time use of the benefit.

 So, while a VA loan down payment isn’t required, it can save you money to make a down payment.